 - UK Tax Overview

-The FBAR covers all foreign bank accounts, pension accounts, trust accounts, insurance accounts, which you have a financial or beneficial interest in or signature authority over the account and the aggregate balance of all your accounts exceeds $10,000 at any time during the year.
+The FBAR is required if the aggregate balance of all your accounts exceeds $10,000 at any time during the year.

 This form must be filed electronically.
 We can fill out this report for you or you can fill out the FinCEN Form 114 and submit it yourself from here.

 Please note: The above discussion focuses on individuals, however entities, such as corporations, partnerships, and trusts are also considered US persons and have worldwide tax and reporting obligations as well, including the FBAR.

 US Persons may also need to file Form 8938 – Statement of Specified Foreign Financial Assets, which is filed with the US income tax return.
 The Form 8938 filing requirement is in addition to the FBAR filing requirement.

 This form must be filed if certain thresholds are met during the tax year.
 These thresholds depend on whether the taxpayer is an individual or entity.
 For individuals, the thresholds rely on whether the taxpayer is married or single; and whether the taxpayer lives in the US or is a US taxpayer abroad.